noxomix/vping/README.md

 ### Install it:
 To install I'll recommend using `vpm`.
 Just use `v install hall_of_code.vping` to install it.
 The dependencies are `(Builtin) os` and `pcre`-regex.
-After installation, you can simply use it by `import vping`.
+After installation, you can simply use it by `import hall_of_code.vping`.
 ### Basic Usage:

 ```vlang